 - 1. Instead of calculating an average, the beetle simulation should simply find a sum (the total number of seconds all of the beetles survived). - 2.
 The beetle should take a new command line argument, the "id", which will be a unique string created by the manager to identify the different children. - 3.
 Instead of printing to the screen, the beetle should send its output to a file.
-The name of the file should be "beetle-output-\${id}.txt" where \${id} is the "id" argument passed to the program.
+The name of the file should be ''beetle-output-{id}.txt" where {id} is the "id" argument passed to the program. - 4.
+You can (and should) remove the history logging code from your "sim.c" file.

+Step 4.
 Creating the Manager